chovanecm/workshop-spark/java/task1-wordcount/README.md

 ___

 #### 3. Implementing the Word Count
   Your task is to implement the actual word-count program.
 Print the top 10 most frequent words in the provided books.
-Create solution in prepared template ```java/task1-worldcount/src/main/java/org/workshop/WordCount.java``` and then build the package.
+Create solution to the spark-shell.
+When it will work you can try to copy-paste it to ```java/task1-worldcount/src/main/java/org/workshop/WordCount.java``` and then build the jar by the command
   ```
   mvn package
   ```